Cheshire-based Cairn Design and Build (www.cairnuk.co.uk) is just one of a growing number of stabling manufacturers to offer such a bespoke service.

 Among its many other equestrian services, family company Charles Britton (www.charlesbritton.com) has been constructing arenas from start to finish since 1979 and prides itself on managing to secure almost 100% planning consents.

-There is an enormous range of arenas and surfaces to choose from and Charles Britton also isn’t sniffy about those wanting to take the DIY route.
-The company offers a dedicated “supply only” phone line that will deliver materials and equipment ranging from arena additives and toppings to internal stabling and solariums for self-build projects.
+The company also offers a dedicated “supply only” phone line that will deliver materials and equipment ranging from arena additives and toppings to internal stabling and solariums for self-build projects.

 One rider who benefited from the Charles Britton know-how without even having to buy a new arena was eventer Oliver Townend, who purchased the family’s old home and head office in Shropshire.